notconfusing/humaniki-schema/README.md

 - `alembic init alembic` or `cp alembic.ini.sample alembic.ini`
 - `alembic upgrade head`

+### inserting static needed tables from csv, like project
+- `python generate_insert.py` directly
 ### starting mysql server
 docker start some-mysql

+### airflow and pipenv
+- apparently they don't play well together so you may need to do inside of a pipenv shell
+- `pip install apache-airflow==1.10.13`

 ### production notes
 due to wiketech labs config, storing code at /srv/humaniki